-We will meet with you in person or via technology to discuss your desires, hopes, and feelings surrounding the birth of your child.
+We will meet with you in person or via video conferencing to discuss your desires, hopes, and feelings surrounding the birth of your child.
 As music therapists, we will facilitate a music program that will enrich your labor, delivery and immediate post-partum experience while doing whatever we can to enhance your therapeutic process throughout.

 7 Foundational Processes of Music During Labor and Birth